ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

     - Note: power delivery is not perfectly even, because there are moments when there are no power strokes occurring (180deg to 240deg, 330deg to 360deg).
+    - There is an even 60deg of silence between combustion cycles.
   - Perfect primary reciprocating balance is achieved.
   - I can also prove that secondary reciprocating balance is perfect.
     - Angles of 0,120,240 correspond to doubled angles of 0,240,120.